Jacob Tamme: Regular season

+Playoffs

 Personal life

 Tamme is a Christian.
 He has spoken about his faith saying, "My faith is important because it's the core of why I believe we exist as humans.
 Faith allows us to spend an eternity with God and it fuels my every day actions.
 I've seen how having faith in God can change lives and it certainly has changed mine."

-Tamme is married to his high school sweetheart, the former Allison Elmore.